White & Case Advises Piraeus Bank on Sale of Non-Performing Exposure Portfolio

 The transaction included the establishment of a virtual data room for review by bidders, an active bid process with multiple potentially interested parties, and negotiation of a sale and assignment agreement once a preferred bidder was selected.
 The transaction aligns with Piraeus’s strategy of reducing its NPE stock.

 "Our cross-border team worked closely with Piraeus and its other advisors for over nine months to achieve the client’s ambitions to effect a sale of a large portfolio of its unsecured loans," said White & Case structured finance partner Dennis Heuer, who co-led the Firm's deal team.
-"The transaction demonstrates White & Case’s experience in acting for sellers in portfolio sale deals, in particular of portfolios with a non-performing loan element."
+"The transaction demonstrates White & Case’s experience in acting for sellers in portfolio sale deals, in particular of portfolios with a non-performing loan (NPL) element."

 The White & Case team which advised on the transaction was co-led by partners Dennis Heuer (Frankfurt/London) and Gavin Weir (London), and included local partners Daniel Baierlein (Frankfurt), Christophe Balthazard and Vincent Naveaux (both Brussels – Luxembourg practice) and associates James Tanner, Hyder Jumabhoy (both London) and Ida Kucerova (Prague).